ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 <div style="text-align:center"><img src="/img/posts/image_proc/torus.png" style="width: 60%"></div>

 Ok, no more math.
-The final code consists of a dictionary containing all of our kernels and the apply_kernel function, aka the cross-correlation.
+The final code consists of a dictionary containing all of our kernels and the apply_kernel function, a.k.a the cross-correlation.
 If the image has three channels, we apply the cross-correlation in each channel and combine the results.
 Take a look at the description box at the beginning of this article, the definition of cross-correlation, and the corresponding kernels.
 Can you figure out why they work?

 ```python
 # Add this after your halftone method